-Future Policy Area: To facilitate planning within the Future Policy Area (hamlet area), further public engagement was undertaken in May and June of 2019, in October 2023, and in July 2024.
-Engagement included an interactive workshop, open house, virtual open house, online survey, written submissions and individual landowner meetings.
-The intent of the engagement was to develop the land use strategy for the Future Policy Area and to inform the stakeholders of the revisions made to The Plan.
+Future Policy Area: To create a land use strategy and supporting policies for the Future Policy Area (Hamlet), further public engagement was undertaken in May and June of 2019, in October 2023, and in July 2024.
+Engagement included an interactive workshop, open houses, virtual open house, online survey, written submissions and individual landowner meetings.
+The intent of the engagement was to develop the land use strategy for the Future Policy Area and to inform stakeholders of the revisions made to The Plan.